halderavik/mr_with_ai/MCP_dev.md

 - **Log debug info** for easier troubleshooting.
 - **Handle metadata gracefully** - check if fields exist before using them.
 - **For segmented analysis, return one chart/table per segment for carousel display in the frontend.**

 ---

+## Advanced: See a Full Example
+For a full-featured MCP with segmentation, see `backend/app/mcp/van_westendorp.py`.

+---